-Suggestion: Practice mixing the cement ahead of time.

-You can then find out the time it takes to become hard.
+Suggestion: Practice mixing the cement ahead of time to learn how.
+This will also show you how much time it takes to harden.

-Cement is much easier to use when it is thick and not too sticky.
-Roll a bit between your fingers.
+Cement is much easier to use when it is thick but not too sticky.
+Roll a bit between your gloved fingers.
 If the cement sticks, it is not yet ready.
 Add more powder and then test again.

 Now take the cotton out of the cavity.
-Check to be sure the cavity is dry.
+Make sure the cavity is dry.
 If the cotton around the tooth is wet, change it.